 - PI of a NIH, National Institute of Biomedical Imaging and Bioengineering funded (2019-2024) project; Co-Investigators are Subhashini Sivagnanam (SDSC) and Ted Carnevale (Yale University).
-Kenneth Yoshimoto, Marty Kandes and Trevor Peterson from SDSC are involved in this project.
+Kenneth Yoshimoto, Marty Kandes, Steven Yeu and Trevor Peterson (ex-perticipant)from SDSC are involved in this project.
 This project focuses on expanding the capabilities of the Neuroscience Gateway (NSG) such that it becomes a platform for neuroscience tool dissemination, in addition the high performance computing capability it provides for neuroscience simulations.
 Link to NIH abstract page .

 - PI of a NIH, National Institute of Mental Health funded (2019-2024) project; multiple PIs are Scott Makeig (contact PI), Arnaud Delorme (both from UCSD) and Russ Poldrack (Stanford).
-Subha Sivagnanam, Kenneth Yoshimoto and Dave Nadeau, from SDSC are researchers involved in this project in addition to researchers Ramon Martinez, Dung Truong, Makato Miyakoshi, Zeynep Akalin Acar, Robert Buffington and others from the Swartz Center for Computational Neuroscience, UCSD.
-The project involves development of a BRAIN INITIATIVE funded human neuroeletromagnetic data archive and tools resources (NEMAR) that will utilize the openneuro.org (Stanford) and nsgportal.org (SDSC) gateways.
+Choonhan Yooon, Subha Sivagnanam, Kenneth Yoshimoto, and Dave Nadeau (ex-participants in the project), from SDSC are researchers involved in this project in addition to researchers Ramon Martinez, Dung Truong, Makato Miyakoshi, Zeynep Akalin Acar, Robert Buffington and others from the Swartz Center for Computational Neuroscience, UCSD.
+The project involves development of a BRAIN INITIATIVE funded human neuroeletromagnetic data archive and tools resources (NEMAR) that utilize the openneuro.org (Stanford) and nsgportal.org (SDSC) gateways.
 Link to NIH abstract page .

-- Co-PI of NSF OAC award for 5 Petaflop Expanse supercomputer at SDSC which will be available for users starting October, 2020 and operate for five years till September, 2025.
+- Co-PI of NSF OAC award (2019 - 2025) for the ~6 Petaflop Expanse supercomputer at SDSC which went into production for users starting December, 2020 and will operate for five years.
 PI of the grant is Mike Norman; other Co-PIs are Ilkay Altintas, Shawn Strande, and Mahidhar Tatineni.
 NSF abstract page.

-- Co-PI of a NSF Division of Computer and Network Systems (CNS) funded grant (2018 - 2021) on developing a platform for large-scale neuromorphic computing.
-The project will provide openly to the community a general-purpose neuromorphic cognitive computing platform.
-It will be maintained by the Neuroscience Gateway (NSG).
-The reconfigurable platform will allow emulation of up to 128 million neurons with flesible connectivity and plasticity of up to 32 billion synapses.
+- Co-PI of a NSF Division of Computer and Network Systems (CNS) funded grant (2018 - 2022) on developing a platform for large-scale neuromorphic computing.
+The project provides openly to the community a general-purpose neuromorphic cognitive computing platform.
+It is available via the Neuroscience Gateway (NSG).
+The reconfigurable platform allows both emulation and simulation of up to 128 million neurons with flesible connectivity and plasticity of up to 32 billion synapses.
 PI: Gert Cauwenberghs (UCDS); Co-PI: Emre Neftci (UC Irvine); senior personnel: Subha Sivagnanam (SDSC, UCSD).
 NSF abstract page .

-- Co-PI of a NSF (OAC) award (2013 - 2021) for the Comet supercomputer located at the San Diego Supercomputer Center and enabling long tail of science, science gateway users, high throughput users and data processing for the XSEDE user community.
-PI is Mike Norman; other Co-PIs are Shawn Strande, Nancy Wilkins-Diehr, and Robert Sinkovits.
+- Co-PI of a NSF OAC grant (2013 - 2021) for the Comet supercomputer at the San Diego Supercomputer Center and enabling long tail of science, science gateway users, high throughput users and data processing for the XSEDE user community.
+PI is Mike Norman; other Co-PIs are Shawn Strande, Robert Sinkovits and Mahidhar Tatineni; former Co-PIs: Nancy Wilkins-Diehr, Richard Moore, Phil Papadopoulus, Chaitanya Baru.
 NSF abstract page .

 - PI of a NSF (CCF) funded collaborative project (2016 - 2020) with DK Panda (Ohio State)as the lead PI, and Bill Barth, the PI from TACC.
 Co-PIs of this project are Mahidhar Tatineni (SDSC), Karen Tomko (Ohio State), Hari Subramoni (Ohio State), Carlos Rosales-Fernandez (TACC), Jerome Vienne (TACC).
 This research involves high-performance and scalable communication mechanicsms for next generation Dense Many-Core architectures and how applications that use the MPI+X programming models are impacted in terms of performance.
 Link to NSF abstract page.